shastrihm/Locality-Coq/README.md

 - Formalizing inner point locality (for a single bitstring) and point locality (inner point locality summed over all possible length l bitstrings)

 From here, the series of intermediate helper theorems/lemmas that bring us to the main result are
-- Lemmas for absolute differneces between single bit-flipped bitstrings in standard binary
+- Lemmas for absolute differences between single bit-flipped bitstrings in standard binary
 - Equivalence between inner point locality and sum of powers of 2
 - Theorem for closed form for inner point locality
 - Lemma showing point locality for standard binary is only dependent on the length of the bitstrings